 Individuals in Kentucky and throughout the country who file for Chapter 13 bankruptcy have the opportunity to repay creditors over a period of three or five years.
 The length of their repayment plan will depend on the amount of disposable income they have.
-During a Chapter 13 proceeding, a debtor will have a series of obligations that must be fulfilled.
+During a Chapter 13 proceeding, a debtor will have a series of obligations that must be fulfilled or rules for Chapter 13 protection.
 For instance, an individual will need to submit a payment plan as part of a bankruptcy petition.

 The first plan payment is due within 30 days of filing for Chapter 13 protection.
 This is true regardless of whether the plan has been approved or denied by the court.
 In the event that the plan is approved, payments will be transferred from the trustee overseeing the funds to creditors.
 If the plan is denied, payments will be returned to the debtor, and the trustee will hold back a percentage of the funds to cover administrative costs.